Find Affordable College Courses

 Full Liberal Arts / Sciences & Humanities at Frostburg State University Report

-Out of the 11 schools in Maryland that were part of this year’s ranking, University of Maryland Global Campus landed the # 4 spot on the list.
+A rank of #4 on this year’s list means University of Maryland Global Campus is a great place for liberal arts / sciences and humanities students working on their bachelor’s degree.
 UMGC is a very large public school located in the large suburb of Adelphi.

 Women make up 75% of the liberal arts / sciences and humanities majors at the school.